Andrey Krisanov

-Running Kubernetes with GPU inside WSL2 on my RTX Laptop
+Running Kubernetes with a GPU Inside WSL2 on My RTX Laptop

-I wanted a local environment where I can:
+I wanted a local environment where I could:

-I have a Lenovo Legion laptop with an RTX GPU and WSL2.
-Turns out:
+I used a Lenovo Legion laptop with an RTX GPU.
+The working stack was:

 Prerequisites